roybookmaker/DigifyTechnicalTestCombined/README.md

 ## Project Structure

+- **DatabaseMigrationFiles** : Contains the .sql Query to create the database AND the registration table.
 - **Digify Technical Test Documentation** : Contains screenshots from testing the projects.
 - **DigifyTechnicalTestWebAPI**: The backend Web API project.
 - **DigifyTechnicalTestWebAPP**: The frontend Web Application project.